gleechi/gleechi.github.io/pages/0.10.0/knowledge/push_interaction.md

 * the {% include tooltip.html tooltip="PushAgent" text="push agent" %} has been assigned
 (through set {% include tooltip.html tooltip="InteractionAffordance" text="interaction affordance" %} as INDEX_PUSHABLE),
 and
-* {% include tooltip.html tooltip="PushPivot" text="push pivot" %} is added to the object to be pushed,
+* {% include tooltip.html tooltip="PushPivot" text="push direction" %} is added to the object to be pushed,

 the decision on which of the pushable objects is selected for pushing is done by considering: